Robert Campbell (Australian politician, born 1769): Career

-Campbell built Australia's first shipbuilding yards in 1807, at the site that is now the Royal Sydney Yacht Squadron, Kirribilli.
+In 1807, Campbell was appointed a magistrate, naval officer, treasurer of public funds.
+The same year, he built Australia's first shipbuilding yards, at the site of the current Royal Sydney Yacht Squadron, Kirribilli.

 In 1809, Campbell chartered a ship the Brothers and sent it on a sealing expedition to New Zealand under Captain Robert Mason.
 He probably intended it to go to Solander Island in Foveaux Strait but instead, in November, it landed a gang on two islets on what is now the coast of the city of Dunedin on the southeast coast of the South Island.
 These are the first identifiable Europeans recorded as landing in the area, although others probably preceded them.
 The gang included the ex-convict William Tucker.
 When the Brothers returned to relieve its men it found only Tucker and Daniel Wilson at Otago Harbour where it anchored on 3 May 1810.
 This is the first reference to a European ship entering the harbour although others had probably preceded it.
 Tucker would later return and become the first European to settle in the area.
 While it was no part of his intention Campbell was thus instrumental in bringing the territory which is now Dunedin into the European sphere.